1

 A bench beneath a large evergreen tree.

-Then he began wiping his tears.
+He began wiping away tears.

-The boy suddenly stared at the hunchback.
+The boy abruptly fixed his gaze on the hunchback.

 64